 - The main requirements than an Australian has to fulfil in order to qualify for this type of visa are as follows:

 - The applicant needs to be an Australian citizen (Australian permanent residence holders do no qualify).

 - The applicant must have a job offer in the US, which must qualify as a specialty occupation

 - The applicant must have the required educational and job experience qualifications

 - If applicable, the applicant must have the necessary licenses to practise the specialty occupation

 US Visa Required Documents

-Every type of US visa has a number of required documents that the applicant will have to submit.
-In general, aside others, the commonly required documents are as follows:
+Every type of US visa has a number of standard required documents that the applicant will have to submit.
+In addition to those the applicant should submit other supporting documents such as:

 - Confirmation page that you have completed the application form DS-160